Welcome to the national website for members of the LGPS in England and Wales

 You cannot use this check tool:

-to check if you have unused annual allowance prior to 2016/17 which can be carried forward to avoid or reduce an excess tax charge
+to check if you have unused annual allowance before 2016/17 which can be carried forward to avoid or reduce an excess tax charge

 to check the amount of annual allowance used in other pension schemes (non-LGPS)

-if you earn more than £110,000 per year (from all sources of income that are taxable e.g. income from property, savings, pensions, social security (where taxable), state pension etc.)
+if you are subject to the tapered annual allowance in the tax year you are checking.
+The tapered annual allowance applies if you earn more than £200,000 in the tax year 2020/21 or more than £110,000 in tax years 2016/17 to 2019/20.
+This includes earnings from all sources of income that are taxable eg income from property, savings, pensions, social security (where taxable), state pension etc

 if you have flexibly accessed pension benefits from another pension scheme (you will be issued with a flexible access statement by the scheme if you do)